abnavs/2022/precoursework.md

 Knowing programming is not a prerequisite for this course, but having experience with some of the basic concepts will help things move a little more smoothly.
 I will not be assuming prior knowledge for the class, so don't worry if its all new to you. **If you're new to coding, I'd highly encourage you to complete the introduction (Chapters 1-8 and 11-14) of [Python's Not (Just) For Unicorns](http://littlecolumns.com/learn/python/) before the class starts.**

-If you're feeling good and have the time, feel free to keep going!
-Completing this ahead of time will allow you to stay focused on the core content of the class during the J-term.

 Introduction **[Due by Tues Jan 4]**

 - Chapters 1-8 and 11-14